nodejs/TSC/TSC-Charter.md

 CPC will not interfere with day-to-day discussions, votes or meetings of the TSC.

 ## Section 3.
-Establishment of the TSC.
+Establishment of the TSC

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important